Tanohata, Iwate

 Tanohata (田野畑村, Tanohata-mura) is a village located in Iwate Prefecture, Japan.

 Population

-As of 1 May 2020, the village had an estimated population of 3,244, and a population density of 21 persons per km² in 1,398 households.
+As of 1 May 2020, the village had an estimated population of 3,244, and a population density of 21 persons per km^{2} in 1,398 households.
 The total area of the village is 156.19 sqkm.

 Geography

 Tanohata is a coastal mountainous community situated on the rocky ria Sanriku Coast along the Pacific coast of Iwate.
 Parts of the village are within the borders of the Sanriku Fukkō National Park.